hydra3333/Import_EML_files_into_OUTLOOK_folder_tree/README.md

 **NOTE: Outlook has no menu option to import .eml files, nor any library function to open a .eml file.
-Why knows why, only aswer seems to be Microsoft could not be bothered.
+Who knows why, answer could be Microsoft could not be bothered.
 That's why the roundabout method in this vba is used, there seems to be no other known way ... nothing on the web that I could find.**

 This VBA macro in Outlook successfully imports .eml files exported from Thunderbird into a folder tree on disk,